 Interview Tips and Etiquette

-- Grooming is of the utmost importance.
+- Grooming is important.
 Dirty or unkempt hair does not leave a favorable impression on the interviewer.
-Additionally, visible tattoos and piercings should not be shown during an interview.
-Furthermore, your scent is a small detail that can make a large impact when interviewing.
+Additionally, tattoos and piercings should not be visible during an interview.
+Your scent is a small detail that can make a large impact when interviewing.
 Thus, the use of minimal perfume or cologne is recommended.

 For further questions about interview etiquette, call the CSPD at (210) 458-4039 or come by BB 2.01.08 to set up an appointment with a career counselor.